Camping is one of the best recreational activities to engage in. It is a raw way to experience the outdoors in a calm, quiet, and relaxed environment.

-This is the traditional and most common form of camping, where you head off to outdoors and make your camp.
-Usually, there are no amenities like electricity, flush toilets or tapped water.
+This is the traditional and most common form of camping, where you head off to the outdoors and make your camp.
+Usually, there are no amenities like electricity, flush toilets, or tap water.
 You have to be self-equipped and borrow the rest from Mother Nature.

 Glamping stands for glamorous camping.
 This type of camping was introduced in the 1900s by wealthy European and American travelers who were visiting Africa.

 Glamping is more like a five-star hotel in the bush.
 Amenities like private toilets, electricity and a hot shower are available.
 The shelters are made of the classy and elegant hut-like tents which shout their luxurious touch from a distance.

 Seiku Glamping in Timau – close to Ngare Ndare Forest– is a good example of glamping in Kenya.

 Have you heard of or attended the Kilifi New Year festival?
 In this annual event, you will experience the Festival form of camping.

 Festival camping is a little different from the rest.
 The main reason for camping here is to beat the high accommodation rates and enjoy the music – and other activities.

 In such events, there are communal facilities in designated areas such as shared showers, toilets, and kitchens.